Illinois-IoT/main-project/tutorials/day1/day1.md

 $ Python3 push_botton_capture.py
 ```

-You’ll notice that when you push the button the script outputs `Button was pushed!` many times.
-This is because we are continuously reading the state of the button.
+You’ll notice that when you push the button, the script outputs `Button was pushed!` many times.
+This is because we are continuously reading in the state of the button.

-If the program does not work, or continuously outputs `Button was pushed!` without the button being pressed down, try rotating the button 90 degrees.
+If the program does not work, or continuously outputs `Button was pushed!` without the button being pressed down, try rotating the button by 90 degrees.

 ### c) Switching to Event-based GPIO Input

 We want the program to only print out `Button was pushed!` once everytime the button is pushed.
-After all, it is quiet strange for there to be multiple `Button was pushed!` prints when you have only pressed the button once.
-This is as a result of what is known as 'switch bounce'.
+After all, it is quite strange for there to be multiple `Button was pushed!` printed when you have only pressed the button once.
+This is a result of 'switch bounce'.

-We want to rewrite our program to output a single message whenever the button is pressed rather than continuously outputting a message.
-We can do this using GPIO events.
+We want to rewrite our program to print a single message whenever the button is pressed rather than continuously outputting a message.
+We can realize this by using GPIO events.

 A GPIO event in the Raspberry Pi Python GPIO library works by calling a Python function whenever an event is triggered.
 Such a function is called a callback function.
-A GPIO event also has built-in functionality for switch bounce handling, which will solve our problem!
+A GPIO event also has built-in functionality for "switch bounce" handling, which will solve our problem!

-An event can be an input pin being low or high, but it could also be when the pin changes from low to high – called rising – or when the pin changes from high to low – called falling.
+An event can be an input pin being low or high, but it could also be when the pin changes from low to high – called rising, or when the pin changes from high to low – called falling.

-In our case we want to detect when the button is being pressed, that is going from low to high also called the rising edge.
+In our case we want to detect whenever the button is being pressed, which is going from low to high, and is also called the rising edge.

-Before we setup the event we must however first write the callback function to be executed when the event is detected.
-The callback function is a regular Python function and as such can contain any Python code, it could send out a tweet or as we do in our case simply print `Button was pushed!`.
+Before we setup the event we must, however, first write the callback function to be executed when the event is detected.
+The callback function is a regular Python function and as such can contain any Python code, it could send out a tweet or, as what we did in our case, simply print `Button was pushed!`.

-In the top of `push_botton_capture.py`, let's add
+On the top of `push_botton_capture.py`, let's add
 ```Python
 def button_callback(channel):
     print("Button was pushed!")